See Also: The Last Prophecy - The Cathar Prophecy of 2021

 Lucifer is never called the Devil in the Bible, but Satan is, repeatedly.
 The words satan and devil are both etymologically linked to the word 'accuser' and are associated with temptation.
 Satan, for example, is identified as the serpent in the Garden of Eden and as the tempter of Jesus in the wilderness ("Serpents in the Bible."
 Wikipedia, Wikimedia Foundation, 25 November 2025, https://en.wikipedia.org/wiki/Serpents_in_the_Bible#Ancient_serpent.).

-Satan was probably the angel known as Satanael (or Satanail), who became known as Satan, losing the angelic suffix 'el' after he fell.
-In the Second Book of Enoch, Satanail was the leader of a group of angels that rebelled against God, trying to "establish his own throne above God's" ("2 Enoch."
-Wikipedia, Wikimedia Foundation, 9 May 2024, https://en.wikipedia.org/wiki/2_Enoch.), exactly what they accuse Lucifer of.
+Satan was probably the angel known as Satanail (or Satanael in the Second Book of Enoch.
+Very likely, he lost the angelic suffix 'el' as a result of his fall from Heaven and became known as Satan.
+In the narrative, Satanail was the leader of a group of angels that rebelled against Heaven and tried to "establish his own throne above God's," exactly what Lucifer was accused of ("2 Enoch."
+Wikipedia, Wikimedia Foundation, 9 May 2024, https://en.wikipedia.org/wiki/2_Enoch.).
 The same group of angels is later responsible for tempting Eve into disobeying God in the Garden of Eden and thus being cast out of Heaven.
 The story is known in the Bible as the Fall of Mankind.

 'Il' is the French (a Latin language) third person singular masculine pronoun (i.e. 'he' in English).
 It is also an alternative spelling for El ("El (deity)."
 Wikipedia, Wikimedia Foundation, 15 December 2025.).
 'Elle' is its feminine equivalent and a perfect homophone for El.
-These might be related to Eleleth, an angelic being or divine emanation in Sethian Gnosticism, and may represent the dual male-female (El-Eleth) aspect of divinity as well as relate to Helel (il, elle) in Isiah 14 in the original text which gets mistakenly translated to Lucifer in the Latin Vulgate.
+Both might be related to Eleleth, an angelic being or divine emanation in Sethian Gnosticism, and may represent the dual male-female (El-Eleth) aspects of divinity.
+They may also relate to Helel (il, elle) in Isiah 14.

 In French, the male and female pronouns (il, elle)